 The special Halloween themed Haunted Mansion ride experience is what sets this event apart from Halloween at WDW.
-For the past 20 years, the Mansion has received a makeover as Jack Skellington takes over for a special Nightmare Before Christmas themed ride.
+For the past 20+ years, the Mansion has received a makeover as Jack Skellington takes over for a special Nightmare Before Christmas themed ride.
 This ride is always fantastic (one of the best in the parks in my opinion), but even more spectacular as Halloween and Christmas collide in the ultimate Disney fan experience.
 If you love Nightmare Before Christmas, then you will want to line up early for this one!
 Fortunately, the lines are much shorter than normal at this event as there is just so much going on.
-This helps to disperse the traffic, and thus, even popular rides have a short wait.
+This helps to disperse the traffic a bit, and thus, even popular rides have a short wait during the event festivities.

 - Location: Providence, Rhode Island